Civil Engineer, Infrastructure Salary

 - Coordinate drafting of an element.

 - Prepare briefing sheets describing technical problems and their solutions.

 - Perform basic design analysis of project elements.

 - Draw design details of civil engineering projects.

 Popular Skills for Civil Engineer, Infrastructure

-Survey results show that Infrastructure Civil Engineers use a fair number of skills.
+Infrastructure Civil Engineers report using a wide range of professional skills.
 Most notably, skills in Project Management, Engineering Design, autodesk autocad, and Microsoft Office are correlated to pay that is above average.
-Skills that pay less than market rate include AutoCAD, Microsoft Excel, and Microsoft Word.
-For most people, competency in AutoCAD indicates knowledge of Microsoft Office.
+At the other end of the pay range are skills like AutoCAD, Microsoft Excel, and Microsoft Word.
+Those familiar with AutoCAD also tend to know Microsoft Office.

 Related Job Salaries